• P.O. Box 507, St. Davids, Ontario, Canada, L0S 1P0

 Governing Agencies, Wildlife Partners and Community Members:

-This incident represents a serious violation of legislation and ethical standards governing the treatment of wildlife in Canada.
+This case represents a serious violation of legislation and ethical standards governing the treatment of wildlife in Canada.
 The deliberate use of motorized vehicles to harm animals is not compatible with lawful wildlife management, conservation principles, or responsible land use.
 Such actions undermine public trust in wildlife governance frameworks and place additional burden on enforcement and conservation agencies.

 We further encourage continued collaboration among provincial agencies, conservation officers, Indigenous partners, municipalities, and wildlife organizations to promote ethical standards, public education, and coexistence-based management strategies.
 Preventing violence toward wildlife requires not only enforcement, but a shared commitment to stewardship, respect, and informed decision-making.
 Wildlife policies that reflect ethical, progressive, and science-based governance foster clarity and best practice standards and clearly discourages the wanton persecution of species such as coyotes.